turingschool/front-end-curriculum/lessons/module-1/git-and-github.md

 For instance, let's add another file to our project called `checklist.md`.

-Inside of that file, I'll create a very important checklist.
+Inside of that file, let's create a very important checklist.

 ```markdown
 * [ ] make tacos